-While all consumer foodservice channels faced a difficult trading scenario during 2020, full-service restaurants found itself under particular pressure during the year.
-This is because the negative impact of the COVID-19 pandemic on demand was felt more deeply felt by category players because of the more affluent target consumer audience that the channel has in comparison with limited-service restaurants.
+Although all consumer foodservice channels faced a difficult trading scenario, full-service restaurants found itself particularly under pressure during the pandemic.
+This is because of the more affluent target consumer audience that the channel has in comparison with limited-service restaurants.

 In Indonesia, full-service restaurants can generally be divided into two categories.
-The first refers to those restaurants that cater to more affluent middle-income and high-income consumers.
+The first refers to restaurants that cater to more affluent consumers.

-The extremely difficult trading situation that unfolded for Indonesia’s full-service restaurants over the course of 2020 has had at least one positive impact: category players are now fully aware of the importance of maintaining a diverse and agile positioning, so as to have options in terms of deciding how to manage their strategy should demand come under pressure for any reason.
-Indeed, the category players that had already adopted a more diverse and flexible positioning were also those that found it easy to develop effective strategies for overcoming the COVID-19 crisis and to remain relevant in the post-pandemic trading landscape.
+The extremely difficult trading situation that unfolded for Indonesia’s full-service restaurants during the pandemic has had at least one positive impact: category players are now fully aware of the importance of maintaining a diverse and agile positioning.
+Having options in terms of adapting the brand strategy if under pressure will be increasingly important for survival.

-The increasing focus on home delivery that spread across full-service restaurants like wildfire during the COVID-19 pandemic during 2020 is expected to remain in effect throughout the forecast period as the category’s leaders have already discovered the major advantages that operating home delivery services represent.
-Ismaya Group for instance responded to the onset of the COVID-19 situation by launching an online food market named Ismaya Gourmet Shop, which centres on a home delivery service.
+The increasing focus on home delivery that spread across full-service restaurants during the pandemic is expected to remain in effect throughout the forecast period as category players have already discovered the major advantages of utilising home delivery services.
+For instance, Ismaya Group responded to the onset of COVID-19 by launching an online food market named Ismaya Gourmet Shop, which centres on a home delivery service.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).